"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ1: Reporting Practices Measurement

 \subsection{AI-Specific Vulnerabilities}

-We classified the 138 AI-specific vulnerabilities extracted from policies into three major categories: AI systems, AI models, and AI features.
-Table~\ref{tab:vuln-types} displays how often these vulnerabilities are considered in or out of scope.
+We classified the 140 AI-specific vulnerabilities extracted from policies into three major categories: AI systems, AI models, and AI features.
+Table~\ref{tab:vuln-types} displays the number of times these vulnerabilities are considered in or out of scope across vendor policies.

-Among vendors that mention AI vulnerabilities, the largest share belongs to the model providers (60\%), followed by Gen-AI App (26\%) and Gen-AI Engineering (5\%).
-Model providers also account for the highest proportions of vulnerabilities addressing AI system, AI model, and AI feature vulnerabilities, at 79\%, 59\%, and 56\% respectively.
+Among vendors that mentioned AI vulnerabilities, the largest share belonged to the model providers (60\%), followed by Gen-AI App (26\%) and Gen-AI Engineering (5\%).
+Model providers also accounted for the highest proportions of vulnerabilities addressing AI systems, AI models, and AI feature vulnerabilities, at approximately 79\%, 59\%, and 56\% respectively.

-\textbf{AI System Vulnerabilities.} The vulnerabilities in this category (21\%) do not explicitly name the type of AI attack.
+\textbf{AI System Vulnerabilities.} The vulnerabilities in this category do not explicitly name the type of AI attack.
 Instead they are defined in terms of the security goals of an AI system.
 If the goal is violated, the bug is in scope.
+They were mentioned 32 times across policies, accounting for 23\% of all AI-specific vulnerabilities.
 Qualifying vulnerabilities include those that violate system-level integrity (\textit{n} = 6), data access (\textit{n} = 9), supply chain security (\textit{n} = 5), authentication and authorization mechanisms (\textit{n} = 10), and resource consumption (\textit{n} = 2).
-Attacks in this category often leverage conventional security flaws that take on new forms when applied to AI-powered services, like "\textit{focused on machine learning model file formats}" stated by LangChain.
+Attacks in this category often leverage conventional security flaws that take on new forms when applied to AI-powered services, such as ``\textit{focused on machine learning model file formats}'' stated by LangChain.

-\textbf{AI Model Vulnerabilities.} Most vulnerabilities (43\%) are defined in terms of model exploits.
-These terms are closer to those used in the academic Adversarial ML community~\cite{papernot2018sok}.
-They result from the unique characteristics of models like the inputs/outputs, and stage of the model pipeline.
+\textbf{AI Model Vulnerabilities.} Most vulnerabilities (41\% of AI-specific vulnerabilities) are defined in terms of model exploits.
+These terms are closer to those used in the academic community~\cite{papernot2018sok}.
+They result from the unique characteristics of models like the inputs/outputs, and stage of the training/deployment pipeline.
 Common vulnerabilities include prompt injection (\textit{n} = 14), model extraction (\textit{n} = 10), inference attacks (\textit{n} = 5), data poisoning (\textit{n} = 7), and jailbreaks (\textit{n} = 11).
 These model-level attacks aim to bypass safety constraints or steal proprietary assets.